repoze/repoze.bitblt/README.txt

 If you want to use namespaces for tags in your content, then you need to specify ``try_xhtml`` which uses an XML parser for the content and preserves namespaces.
 This is useful if you use esi:include for example.
+Your content needs to be well formed for this to work, that includes a proper doctype etc.

 Usage
 -----